IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/Intro.md

 If you do need to change *Managed* code you are changing the pattern rather than all the instances in your code base, making the code maintenance significantly simpler.

-> "Less code to maintain, Less code to understand."
+> "Less code to maintain, less complexity to manage."

 ### DRY (Don't repeat yourself)
 Intent Architect allows you to achieve the DRY principle to 2 areas that are traditionally hard to do:-